-With information gathered by the Task Force Final Report, Maryland Votes for Animals, together with Legislators in Maryland and other groups developed and introduced Senate Bill 820 (SB 820 / HB 767) to the General Assembly in Maryland.
+With information gathered by the Task Force Final Report, Maryland Votes for Animals, together with legislators in Maryland, and other groups, developed and introduced Senate Bill 820 (SB820/HB767) to the Maryland General Assembly in the 2013 legislative session.

-This bill called for the development of a Spay and Neuter Grants Program that would result in affordable spay and neuter services throughout the state and ultimately reduce shelter intake and euthanasia rates.
-The bill also called for quarterly surveys of shelters run by county or municipal governments or non-profit facilities providing animal control services on behalf of local jurisdictions to track any changes in intake and euthanasia rates as the grants program is underway.
+This bill called for the development of a Spay and Neuter Grants Program that would result in affordable spay and neuter services throughout the state and ultimately reduce shelter intake and euthanasia rates in Maryland.
+The bill also called for quarterly statistical reports from shelters run by county or municipal governments, or non-profit facilities providing animal control services on behalf of local jurisdictions, to track any changes in intake and euthanasia rates as the Grant Program is underway.

-To see more specifics on the voting history of this bill, check out:
+To see more specifics on the voting history of this bill, visit:

 OPEN STATES - about MD SB820